 PATTERNS OF INHERITANCE

 The role that each gene pair plays in our bodies is the same, but tiny differences in the code of our parents’ DNA result in subtle differences in us.
-In recessive disorders both parents have the same subtle difference in a particular gene
+In recessive conditionss both parents have the same subtle difference in a particular gene

 X-linked recessive inheritance

 Genetic conditions with an X-linked recessive pattern of inheritance usually only affect boys.
 This is because they are caused by an altered gene carried on the X-chromosome.